oudeis01/ofxCmakeBuilder/README.md

 ## Supported Addons

-The system has been tested and works with most of the built-in addons(OF v.0.12.1) - breaks with ofxKinect
+The system has been tested and works with most of the built-in addons(OF v.0.12.1) - but currently breaks with ofxKinect

 ## Technical Details